|3/4 cup Tuvar Dal (arahar dal)|

 - Use milk instead of water for making dough.
 This will make soft outer layer.

-- You can use 1/2 cup chana dal (gram lentil) and 1/2 cup tuvar dal to prepare stuffing.
+- You can use rither chana dal (gram lentil) or tuvar dal to prepare stuffing.

-- Use jaggery instead of sugar and prepare stuffing of chana dal and tuvar dal to make maharashtrian style pooran poli.
+- Use jaggery instead of sugar and chana dal or tuvar dal to prepare stuffing to make Maharashtrian style pooran poli.

 - Obbattu or Holige is popular sweet dish in Karnataka and Tamilnadu.
-Follow obbattu recipe to make south Indian style puran poli.
+To make south Indian style puran poli, use gud (jaggery), grated coconut and chana dal or toor dal for stuffing and maida for outer layer.

 - Prepare Gujarati style puran poli by making stuffing of just tuvar dal and sugar.